Personal Terms

 MY REVOLUT ACCOUNT

-We are REVOLUT TECHNOLOGIES JAPAN, Inc. (hereinafter called as “the Company”), an authorised Class 2 fund transfer service provider which is registered with the Kanto Local Finance Bureau (registration number 00060).
+We are REVOLUT TECHNOLOGIES JAPAN, Inc. ( “we” or “our” or “us”), an authorised Class 2 fund transfer service provider which is registered with the Kanto Local Finance Bureau (registration number 00060).

 You can ask for a copy of these terms and conditions through the Revolut app at any time.
 To use all the functions of the app, you must be connected to the internet.